How To Add Google Analytics To WooCommerce (Enhanced eCommerce Tracking)

 The system will automatically detect the plugin you are using for your store.
-Once you ave enabled this, you will need to save the settings.
-Within a few minutes, the data will be updated in your Insights, eCommerce section.
+Once you have enabled this, you will need to save the settings.
+The data will be updated in your Insights eCommerce section within a few minutes.

-From the same page, you will be able to see the specific product reports too.
+From the same page, you will also see the specific product reports.

 On top of that, you can also see the cart abandonment section on the page.

-One another feature they will give you is, view the traffic sources.
+One another feature they will give you is, viewing the traffic sources.

-One plus point of this feature is, you will be able to see the generated review also.
+One plus point of this feature is that you will also see the generated review.
 So, you will know which traffic source is performing well in your store.

 This is how to add Google Analytics to the WooCommerce store and take the tracking to the next level.